CodeCome

 GPL-3.0-or-later OR AGPL-3.0-or-later.

 Dual-licensed — pick whichever copyleft fits your context.
-Sandbox templates under templates/sandboxes/ ship under MIT so they can be copied into user workspaces without imposing copyleft on those projects.
+Files under templates/sandboxes/ are an exception: MIT, so they can be copied into user workspaces without imposing copyleft on those projects.
+See LICENSE, AGPL-LICENSE, templates/sandboxes/LICENSE and NOTICE.